How Does ACSTO Work?

 Recommendations are not required to receive a scholarship, however, your odds of receiving a scholarship do increase with recommendations.
-This is because without recommendations, your student only has 66% of the criteria our Selection Committees consider, while a student with recommendations has all of the criteria available for the committees to consider.
+This is because without recommendations, your student only has two-thirds of the criteria our Selection Committees consider, while a student with recommendations has all of the criteria available for the committees to consider.
 This can be a big motivation for parents to talk to friends and family about making an ACSTO donation recommending their student(s) for a scholarship.

 By Arizona law, a recommendation cannot be the sole criteria that ACSTO uses to make an award decision.
 This means that, by law, recommendations cannot guarantee a scholarship.
 In addition, a parent cannot donate to ACSTO and recommend their own dependent, or agree to exchange recommendations with any number of parents.

 Our goal is to make Christian Education affordable for your family.
 Still have questions about how ACSTO works?
 We’d love to help!
 Give our office a call today at 480.820.0403, or Contact Us online!